The power magic can give you is similar to that of the effects of a drug.

 NOTHICS IN YOUR D&D GAME

-Nothics can be found in several official D&D 5e adventures, including The Lost Mines of Phandelver and Curse of Strahd(read the full review here), Out of the Abyss, and Tomb of Annihilation.
+There are Nothics appearing in a variety of official D&D 5e adventures which include “The Lost Mines of Phandelver, Curse of Strahd(read the review here! ), Out of the Abyss as well as Tomb of Annihilation.

 ENCOUNTERING A NOTHIC AS A PLAYER

 USING A NOTHIC AS A DM